Chapter last reviewed and updated in May 2012.

 Investigation and restriction

 Offer contacts albendazole 5 mg/kg orally twice daily for 1 week or mebendazole 5 mg/kg orally twice daily for 1 week.
 These drugs are active against the intestinal worms but not muscle-embedded larvae.

 Advise all contacts of the incubation period and typical symptoms of trichinellosis.
 Encourage them to seek early medical attention if symptoms develop.

 Check for other cases in the community.
 Liaise with Ministry for Primary Industries staff to investigate potential animal sources of infection.
 See ‘Reporting’ below.

 General information on safe food preparation, home-kill practices and consumption of recreational catch with relevance to trichinellosis can be found on the Ministry for Primary Industries website.

 Ensure complete case information is entered into EpiSurv.

-Medical officers of health should immediately notify the Ministry of Health Communicable Diseases Team on receiving a notification themselves.
+Medical officers of health should immediately, contact 0800GETMOH – CD option, on receiving a notification themselves.